oda-hub/renku-graph-vis/README.md

 This Renku plugin offers a visual representation of the project Knowledge Graph.
 Users can access the visualization through a CLI command, as well as during an interactive Renku session.
 The plugin allows users to have a live overview of the project's development through the Knowledge Graph.

-Additionally, the plugin provides an option for users to enrich the graph with an ontology.
+Additionally, the plugin provides an option to enrich the graph with an ontology.
 By doing so, the plugin can identify specific types of individual components, thus enhancing the understanding of those.
 This enrichment allows users to gain a better understanding of the interconnections within the Knowledge Graph.

 ## Graphical visualization of the graph